How to configure Azure Database for MySQL Data-in Replication

 log_binis returned with the value "ON", binary logging is enabled on your server.

-Data-in Replication requires parameter
+Data-in Replication requires the parameter

 lower_case_table_namesto be consistent between the source and replica servers.
 This parameter is 1 by default in Azure Database for MySQL.